Storage Costs Explained (GB-month, requests, retrieval)

 Azure Blob Storage pricing: a practical cost model

-Model Blob Storage cost without copying price tables: GB-month, operations, redundancy/replication, retrieval, and egress.
+Model Azure Blob Storage cost without copying price tables by separating GB-month, operations, redundancy, retrieval, and egress, with clearer guidance for replication-heavy and access-heavy workloads.

-Azure Container Registry Pricing (2026): ACR Cost by Tier
+Azure Container Registry Pricing Guide: ACR Cost by Tier and Usage

 Model Azure Container Registry cost from storage, pull volume, and egress.
-Compare Basic/Standard/Premium impacts with practical ACR budgeting steps.
+Compare Basic, Standard, and Premium with practical calculator-ready inputs.

 Azure Cosmos DB pricing: a practical estimate (RU/s, storage, and egress)